Coprinellus disseminatus

-Coprinellus disseminatus, formerly known as Coprinus disseminatus and commonly known as the fairy inkcap, fairy bonnet, or trooping crumble cap, is a species of agaric fungus in the family Psathyrellaceae.
+Coprinellus disseminatus, commonly known as the fairy inkcap, fairy bonnet, or trooping crumble cap, is a species of agaric fungus in the family Psathyrellaceae.
 It can be found around dead wood in Europe and North America.

 Taxonomy

 The species was given its current name in 1939 by Jakob Emanuel Lange.

 Description

 Coprinellus disseminatus grows to 4 cm tall.
 The bell-shaped cap is tannish, becoming gray with age.
 The spore print is blackish-brown.

 The species has about 143 sexes (mating types).

 Similar species

 It is difficult to distinguish from related species or lookalikes in Tulosesus.

 C. disseminatus does not dissolve into black ink (deliquesce) in maturity, unlike most other coprinoid mushrooms.

 Distribution and habitat

 The species grows on dead wood such as rotting stumps and is widespread across Europe.
-It can be found in North America from June to November in the East and October to March near the West Coast.
+It can be found in North America from May to November in the East and October to March near the West Coast.